d2l-ai/d2l-en/chapter_introduction/intro.md

 ### Reinforcement learning

-If you're interested in using machine learning to develop an agent that interacts with an environment and takes actions, then you're probably going to wind up focusing on *reinforcement learning* (RL).
+If you are interested in using machine learning to develop an agent that interacts with an environment and takes actions, then you are probably going to wind up focusing on *reinforcement learning* (RL).
 This might include applications to robotics, to dialogue systems, and even to developing AI for video games.
 *Deep reinforcement learning* (DRL), which applies deep neural networks